arthurshlain/js-sameheight-helper/README.md

 # jQuery-SameHeight

-This script allows you to create equals height columns.
+This script make equal height for your columns.

 ## Demo